[Q,R]=0 and Kostant partition functions: Quasi-polynomial behavior of multiplicities: the main result

-To find a contradiction, we will give a positive lower bound on the eigenvalues of $\yzz$ on this space for an appropriately chosen $\gamma$.
-Let us consider the eigenvalues of $\yzz$ on each of the 3 tensor factors:
+To find a contradiction, we will give a positive lower bound on the eigenvalues of $\yzz$ on this space assuming $\gamma\in\t^*$ is a generic vector near $0$.
+Let us consider the eigenvalues of $\yzz$ on each of the 3 tensor factors in \eqref{fiber}: